 Unfortunately, data loss prevention best practices are hard to use in Hospitals and clinics that work with multiple doctors who aren’t their employees.
 Even when doctors sign business associate agreements (BAAs), they often fail to use encryption and other basic security precautions.
 Add in all the other parties accessing medical information (billing staff, insurance, payment processors, pharmacies, etc.), and leaks become almost inevitable.

 Data loss prevention best practices and other security measures could make a huge difference.
 The hackers behind big medical breaches probably wouldn’t have been able to compromise tens of millions of records if the records had been encrypted.
-Medical companies need to control access with multiple encryption keys, using a tool like Virtru Google Apps Encryption (now known as Virtru G Suite Encryption).
+Medical companies need to control access with multiple encryption keys, using a tool like Virtru for Google Workspace.
 By limiting access, they can reduce the amount of damage a single hack can do.

 The industry also needs to adopt easy-to-use HIPAA compliant email application like Virtru.
 Unlike healthcare portals, Virtru works with existing email accounts, allowing organizations to protect all their communications.